The Wolf: What can I say? I was raised by wolves.

-- In Growing Up Kneazle Harry discovered his innate Animagus ability when he was two years old and spent the rest of his pre-Hogwarts childhood as part of Arabella Figg's resident family of Kneazles.
-His more notable quirks before becoming at least partly civilized were running around naked and peeing to mark his territory.
+- In Growing Up Kneazle Harry discovers his innate Animagus ability when he's two years old and spends the rest of his pre-Hogwarts childhood as part of Arabella Figg's resident family of Kneazles.
+His more notable quirks before becoming at least partly civilized are running around naked and peeing to mark his territory.

 - Anthropology: The reason why Lyra is so obsessed with humans is because Lyra herself is a human: Princess Celestia turned her into a pony when she was very young.
 Lyra was then raised by the foal-less unicorn couple who found her.

-- Walk Like A Man, in which the heir to a fortune played by Howie Mandel was raised by dogs.
+- Walk Like A Man, in which Howie Mandel played the heir to a fortune who was raised by dogs.

 - In The Adventures Of Shark Boy And Lava Girl, Shark Boy was raised by sharks, causing him to not only be very aggressive, but evolve shark-like superpowers!
 He has no problem speaking English or interacting with humans, except for his heightened aggression.